-No studies have been performed with Metoprolol Succinate extended-release in patients with hepatic impairment.
-Because Metoprolol Succinate extended-release is metabolized by the liver, metoprolol blood levels are likely to increase substantially with poor hepatic function.
+No studies have been performed with Metoprolol Succinate extended-release tablets in patients with hepatic impairment.
+Because Metoprolol Succinate extended-release tablets is metabolized by the liver, metoprolol blood levels are likely to increase substantially with poor hepatic function.
 Therefore, initiate therapy at doses lower than those recommended for a given indication; and increase doses gradually in patients with impaired hepatic function.

 The systemic availability and half-life of metoprolol in patients with renal failure do not differ to a clinically significant degree from those in normal subjects.
 No reduction in dosage is needed in patients with chronic renal failure [see Clinical Pharmacology (12.3)].

 Signs and Symptoms - Overdosage of Metoprolol Succinate extended-release tablets may lead to severe bradycardia, hypotension, and cardiogenic shock.
 Clinical presentation can also include: atrioventricular block, heart failure, bronchospasm, hypoxia, impairment of consciousness/coma, nausea and vomiting.

 Treatment – Consider treating the patient with intensive care.
 Patients with myocardial infarction or heart failure may be prone to significant hemodynamic instability.
 Seek consultation with a regional poison control center and a medical toxicologist as needed.
 Beta-blocker overdose may result in significant resistance to resuscitation with adrenergic agents, including beta-agonists.
 On the basis of the pharmacologic actions of metoprolol, employ the following measures.

 There is very limited experience with the use of hemodialysis to remove metoprolol, however metoprolol is not highly protein bound.